sathvikguntukagithub/React_beginner_Project/README.md

 # React_beginner_Project

 This is react beginner project
 About receipes
-My name is Sathvik
+My name is Sathvik Guntuka